AI Image Composition is Weak / Boring: How to Fix It

 If it still fails

-4. Hand-crop the output in post — often a center composition can be improved 50% just by cropping off-center.
+5. Hand-crop the output in post — a centered frame can often be improved 50% just by cropping off-center to a third line.
+This is the fastest non-AI fix.

-5. Package the prompt, model, output, and reference before asking community help.
+6. Package the prompt, model + version, output, and reference image before asking for community help.

 Prevention